 Our sessions are inclusive, which means that all our players play together.
 We are able to support those who are deaf or have a hearing impairment and to a limited degree are able to provide sign language at all sessions.
 Our Head Coach is a qualified level one BSL signer and has been on a deaf awareness course.

-To support those with hearing impairments more we are looking to provide more training to our coaches and are in contact with UK Deaf Sport to achieve DEAFinitely Inclusive accreditation.
+To support those with hearing impairments more, we are looking to provide more training to our coaches and are in contact with UK Deaf Sport to achieve DEAFinitely Inclusive accreditation.

-Our Head Coach has over fourteen years experience working with various groups, on a regular basis or ad-hoc as required, as well as running our own dedicated sessions.
+Our Head Coach has over fifteen years experience working with various groups, on a regular basis or ad-hoc as required, as well as running our own dedicated sessions.
 As an inclusive club we have players with varying disabilities, including learning difficulties, who play alongside our other players.

 The Special Olympics run tournaments in addition to the National Tournaments.